onurakay/oau-campus-network/README.md

 ### Core Layer
 - **CORE-1 and CORE-2** multilayer switches
-- High-speed connectivity (redundant links) to all distribution layers
+- High-speed point-to-point connectivity (redundant links) to all distribution layers
 - WLC and external links are located at this layer

 ### Distribution Layer